 The role of alcohol, onion and ginger in Japanese meat dishes

 Whenever meat is used in traditional Japanese cuisine (including Okinawan cuisine), it is almost always cooked with one or more of the following ingredients: leek or another member of the onion family; ginger; alcohol in the form of sake or mirin; or sugar.
-All of these ingredients serve a single purpose, besides adding flavor - to counteract the perceived gaminess of meat.
-This gaminess is quite disliked, so you don’t really see dishes that involve meat that’s just been cooked plain, as you see in Western cuisines.
+All of these ingredients serve a single purpose, besides adding flavor and in some cases, sweetness - to counteract the perceived gaminess of meat.
+This gaminess is quite disliked, so you don't really see dishes that involve meat that's just been cooked plain, as you see in Western cuisines.
 Dipping sauces also often serve the same purpose.

 • For chicken karaage grated ginger and sake both counteract any gamy quality in the chicken.